MiSTer-devel/C64_MiSTer/README.md

 `COPY /B BASIC.bin +JiffyDOS_C64.bin +JiffyDOS_1541-II.bin BOOT.ROM`

-To confirm you have the correct image, the BOOT.ROM created must be exactly 32768 bytes long.
+To confirm you have the correct image, the BOOT.ROM created must be exactly 32768 or 49152(in case of 32KB C1541 ROM) bytes long.

+There are 2 loadable ROM sets are provided: **DolphinDOS v2.0** and **SpeedDOS v2.7**.
+Both ROMs support parallel Disk Port.
+DolphinDOS is fastest one.

 ### Autoload the cartridge
 Place the desired cartridge with the name boot3.rom in C64 folder to autoload it on start.